-“Prospect and Particularity: A Genealogy of the Victorian Detail,” North American Victorian Studies Association (NAVSA), Bloomington, IN, October 2003.
+“Prospect and Particularity: A Genealogy of the Victorian Detail,” NAVSA, Bloomington, IN, Oct 2003.

-“Gilbert White and the Practice of Literary Detail,” Science and Literature Studies (SLS) Conference, Pasadena, CA, October 2002.
+“Gilbert White and the Practice of Literary Detail,” Society for Science and Literature Conference, Pasadena, CA, October 2002.

-“Austen’s Particularities: A Natural History of the Detail in Emma,” Narrative Conference, Society for the Study of Narrative Literature, Michigan State University, MI, April 2002.
+“Austen’s Particularities: A Natural History of the Detail in Emma,” Narrative Conference, Society for the Study of Narrative Literature, East Lansing, MI, April 2002.

-“Perception and Natural History: Or, How to Know What You See,” Narrative Conference, Society for the Study of Narrative Literature, Rice University, Houston, TX, March 2001.
+“Perception and Natural History: Or, How to Know What You See,” Narrative Conference, Society for the Study of Narrative Literature, Houston, TX, March 2001.

-“Fascinated in Spite of Herself: Organic Realism and George Eliot’s Adam Bede.”
-University of California, Riverside, October, 2000.
+Invited Lecture.
+“Fascinated in Spite of Herself: Organic Realism and George Eliot’s Adam Bede,” University of California, Riverside, October, 2000.